Skip to content

 Nobel Prize as entrance gate

 "But after the first edition, we noticed that one day was insufficient to capture a complex theme like peace.
 So we asked Djapo to develop an educational package as a prelude to the day in the Flemish Parliament.
 The educational material not only had to excite young people around complex questions such as "What is peace?" and "What is conflict?".
-It also had to be suitable for schools of different nets and different forms of education.
-No mean feat!"
+It also had to be suitable for schools of different ideologies."

 Respect for everyone's expertise

-"Djapo collaborator Sien developed a magazine for students and a work bundle for teachers.
-For this, she worked very closely with us, each from her own expertise.
-We introduced Sien to the literature on peace and to concepts such as conflict transformation and conflict management.
+"Djapo's educational developer Sien developed a magazine for students and a teacher bundle.
+She worked very closely with me, both from our own expertise.
+We introduced Sien to the scientific literature on peace and to concepts such as conflict transformation and conflict management.
 And she almost immediately made the link to didactics.
 It was impressive how quickly Sien absorbed the new information and was able to make complex concepts tangible and concrete.
 That open, constructive cooperation ensured that content and didactics could reinforce each other."

-"A first version of the work bundle was tested by the three schools participating in our 2023 Nobel Peace Prize trajectory: the Atheneum Wispelberg (urban education Ghent), the Koninklijk Atheneum Antwerpen (GO!) and the Heilig Hart Institute Heverlee (Catholic Education Flanders).
-Together with us, Djapo drew up an evaluation form for the pupils and also scheduled feedback moments with some teachers.
-Based on this new input, Sien reworked the work bundles into a generic teaching package on peace.
-Classes that do not vote in the Flemish Parliament can also start working with the teaching package from the 2023-2024 school year."
+"A first version of the students' magazine was tested by the three schools participating in our 2023 Nobel Peace Prize trajectory: the Atheneum Wispelberg, the Koninklijk Atheneum Antwerpen and the Heilig Hart Institute Heverlee.
+Djapo provided an evaluation form for the pupils and scheduled feedback moments with some teachers.
+Based on this new input, Sien reworked the magazines and teacher bundles into a generic teaching package on peace.
+Now also classes that aren't participating in our trajectory, can get started with the package."

 Published on 15 June 2023